 Artist Beverly Kleiber’s largest footprint of artistic expression is in the realm of digital and interactive art, as a pioneer at the nascent beginnings of the genre.

-Her computer/video installations have been shown in art galleries and museums in San Francisco, Frankfurt, Buenos Ares, Amsterdam, Montreal, Tokyo, and New York.
+Her early installations used the first computer/video technology and exhibited in art galleries and museums in San Francisco, Frankfurt, Buenos Aires, Amsterdam, Montreal, Tokyo, and New York.

 Decorated Franco-British art historian, technologist, cultural theorist, and curator Frank Popper discusses Kleiber’s work in his highly successful and critically acclaimed book Art in the Electronic Age.
 He references the artistic innovations of her interactive and digital creations.

 Microtimes, a ground-breaking computer publication of the early digital age, listed Kleiber as one of the 100 Most Influential People in the computer industry in 1995.

 Steve Wilson, in his 1995 book Information Arts--Intersections of Art, Science, and Technology described Kleiber’s (aka Reiser) interactive, computer-generated works as the exploration of “magical realism” and “new human possibilities.”